What is Brain Fog?

 Our dietary choices are of utmost importance for our physical and mental health.
 What we eat influences every physiological process because food is the source of all the nutrients our body needs to generate energy and build molecules.
 Our dietary patterns influence glucose and oxygen supply to the brain, which given the brain’s energetic needs, is already enough to have a huge impact on cognitive function.
 But the influence of diet on brain function goes way beyond brain energy production.
 For example, food supplies many nutrients that are used in the synthesis of neurotransmitters and other brain molecules.
 These include vitamins and minerals necessary for the activity of enzymes and molecules that act as precursors to neurotransmitters.
 For example, choline and the amino acids L-tyrosine and L-tryptophan are precursors for the neurotransmitters acetylcholine, dopamine, and serotonin, respectively.
 Diet also supplies compounds that may not be directly used in energy production and molecule synthesis, but that may facilitate or even stimulate those processes or influence signaling pathways that do so, for example.

 When the supply of brain nutrients is inadequate, any brain function that relies on those nutrients may potentially be affected.
 And that’s every brain function.
 Furthermore, even if all the nutrients the brain needs are included in the diet, there are foods that may affect how and how well our body and brain use them.
-Unhealthy foods may have a negative impact on nutrient absorption, tissue delivery, metabolism, and signaling pathways that regulate metabolism.
-They may also influence the brain’s detox capacity, leading to oxidative stress and the accumulation of undesirable metabolic byproducts.
-And this may manifest as brain fog.
+Unhealthy foods may hurt nutrient absorption, tissue delivery, metabolism, and signaling pathways that regulate metabolism.
+They may also influence the brain’s detox capacity, leading to oxidative stress and the accumulation of undesirable metabolic byproducts that may manifest as brain fog.

 Gut Health

-The microbes that live in our gut, collectively known as the gut microbiota, produce a number of molecules that can influence several aspects of brain function.
+The microbes that live in our gut, collectively known as the gut microbiota, produce several molecules that can influence several aspects of brain function.
 They do so through the gut-brain axis, a bidirectional communication system that links the brain to the gut and the gut microbiota and allows them to influence each other [33].

 Communication through the gut-brain axis takes place through the nervous, endocrine, and immune systems, all of which play a part in modulating brain function.
 Microbial metabolites include neurotransmitters such as serotonin, dopamine, norepinephrine, and GABA, and other neuroendocrine and neuroimmune modulators, such as short-chain fatty acids (SCFA), for example.
 These metabolites can modulate the activity of the nervous, endocrine, and immune systems in ways that may influence mood, stress responses, behavior, and cognition [34–37].